 Adam's mother and best friend Nick are concerned about the changes in his mood and personality, while Adam says he is looking for more in his life.
 When he visits the grave of his father and sister, Adam spots the young French woman again, spontaneously they embrace and Adam starts to force himself upon her until they are interrupted by the cemetery's caretaker.
 As mysteriously as Lily appeared, she is gone again.

 Their separation is short-lived as Lily is once again in Adam's life.
 However the truth of who Lily really is and why she has involved herself in Adam's life is revealed.
 Despite the consequences Adam and Lily begin a destructive relationship which they both know can have no happy ending!

 I really did not know what to expect when watching Red Cockroaches.
 Personally, a lot of films that attract the kind of critical review (20 awards) that this movie did usually only build up my hopes to only be dashed by disappointed.
 Red Cockroaches is not one of those films.
 Within minutes I was drawn into the story and fascinated by the mysteriously Lily.
-When in the comfort of the "Danger Seeker" mansion, I normally take a couple of smoke breaks when watching a film.
+When in the comfort of my home, I normally take a couple of smoke breaks when watching a film.
 I never left my seat!

 Red Cockroaches is a film that is like food for your mind.
 Miguel Coyula creates an experience where you are a voyeur into the lives of these characters.
 I almost felt dirty in wanting the relationship of Adam and Lily to consummate, something that if you watch the film, you will know what I am talking about.